How to choose between a matt or a gloss finish for your kitchen cabinet doors

 Whatever the reason, this guide will walk you through all you need to know about choosing the ideal kitchen cabinet design for your home.
 We’ll start with the most important consideration — matt or gloss finish.
 Then we’ll run through how the size, colour, and lighting of your kitchen are also important factors to think about when planning your kitchen cabinet doors.

-When it comes to matt and gloss kitchen finishes, there is a lot more to it than you might assume.
-For example, there are four different types of matt finishes, and three different types of gloss finish!
+There is a lot more to it than you might assume when it comes to matt and gloss kitchen finishes.
+For example, there are four different types of matt finishes and three different types of gloss finish!
 However, in this guide, we’re going to focus on getting your kitchen cabinet doors just right, so we’re not going to go into the nitty-gritty detail of each here.

 Thankfully, we have two excellent guides that tell you all you need to know about both matt and gloss finishes, and we highly recommend reading them when you’re done here.

-The key characteristic of a matt finish is that it has a less intense and more muted look than a gloss finish.
-Very, very, very close up, matt finishes are rough and uneven, meaning they reflect less light.
+A matt finish's key characteristic is that it has a less intense and more muted look than a gloss finish.
+Very, very close up, matt finishes are rough and uneven, meaning they reflect less light.
 The good thing about this is that it results in a nice solid, evenly distributed colour across your kitchen cabinets.

-While the slightly rougher surface makes matt cabinets a little harder to clean, this is compensated by the fact that dirty marks, fingerprints, and scratches are less visible.
+While the slightly rougher surface makes matt cabinets a little harder to clean, this is compensated because dirty marks, fingerprints, and scratches are less visible.

 In contrast to matt, the key characteristic of a gloss finish is shine!
 Because gloss finishes have a very smooth, polished surface, they reflect a huge amount of light, making them very shiny and bright.